yusufcardinal/imger/README.md

 Toggles imger on and off client-side.
 Also adds or removes the player's name from DISABLED_USERS.txt in /img/userdata/ so the server remembers their favored setting.

 ### /emotelist
-Prints the name of every available image in /img
+Prints the name of every available image in /img/ folder.

 ### /emote <name>
 Prints the image at the player's position